myfishdream/note/pages/about.md

 -   👋 Hi, I'm [ your name ]
--   🚀️ I'm currently working as [ your Shanghai ]
+-   🚀️ I'm currently working as [ Shanghai ]
 -   📮️ How to reach me: <a style="border-bottom:2px solid var(--vp-c-brand-1);">yumengjh.outlook.com</a>
 -   📖 My motto: [ Rest when you're tired, and walk when you're awake. ]